 His own poetic talents are often on display as when he refers to fallen leaves as “Flowers on the grave of summer.”

 There are a few too many Sentences.
 Like.
 This.
 And a few too-many-phrases-like-this.
-And like the trains he loves, his essays wander off the track from time, to time but without the disastrous effects.
+And like the trains he loves, his essays wander off the track from time to time, but without the disastrous effects.
 Wide and Wavy is an enjoyable volume and one of the few books I’ve read recently that left me smiling at the end of each reading session.